HugoMatilla/hugomatilla.github.io/docs/ios-tutorial.md

-iOS Tutorial
+iOS Tutorial Based on the Standford 2013 course at standford.edu

 #1 Basics Objective C
 *Card.h*
 * public API
 * who is the super class